-- Regional councils often prefer to use consent conditions that require a consent holder 182. to avoid or mitigate environmental effects, rather than using financial contributions.
-However they are still sometimes used, for example, a financial contribution may be imposed to provide for alternative public access in the vicinity of the activity the consent is for, or at a similar location. - 183.
-The majority of submitters on the amendment in the RLAA were against or partially against the removal of financial contributions, largely on the basis that the scope to use financial contributions is broader than development contributions.
+- 179. The majority of submitters on the amendment in the RLAA were against or partially against the removal of financial contributions, largely on the basis that the scope to use financial contributions is broader than development contributions.
 For example, submitters noted that a financial contribution can also be charged for a permitted activity (as well as a resource consent condition), whereas a development contribution has specific charging points.
 The specific charging points include resource consent, building consent and granting of an authorisation of a service connection.
-Submitters also opposed the removal on the basis that regional councils cannot charge a development contribution. - 184.
+Submitters also opposed the removal on the basis that regional councils cannot charge a development contribution. - 180.
 This problem creates uncertainty for councils as they do not have a fit-for-purpose contribution regime.